faceit/frontend-coding-challenge/CHALLENGE.md

 ![edit-promp](.github/edit-prompt.png)

 - Clicking on the `EDIT` button will open a browser prompt with a message `New Tournament Name:`, an input field with the current tournament name as pre-filled value and the buttons `Cancel` to cancel and `OK` to confirm.
-- When confirming, the tournament name will be updated on the fake REST API and UI optimisticly without any loading indicators.
+- When confirming, the tournament name will be updated on the fake REST API and UI optimistically without any loading indicators.

 ### 3. Delete a tournament

 ![delete-promp](.github/delete-prompt.png)

 - Clicking on the `DELETE` button will open a browser prompt with a message `Do you really want to delete this tournament?` and the buttons `Cancel` to cancel and `OK` to confirm.
-- When confirming, the tournament name will be deleted on the fake REST API and UI optimisticly without any loading indicators.
+- When confirming, the tournament name will be deleted on the fake REST API and UI optimistically without any loading indicators.

 ### 4. Search tournaments